tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 *  Footer is no longer supported.
 Can be added if enough wants it.
 I have had no use for it myself.

 *  pageSize is no longer an option, but an MSS setting.
-This was a decision I made due now being responsible for all rendering on the page and thus having more control over things like margins, which are now also settable in MSS.
+This was a decision I made due to now being responsible for all rendering on the page and thus having more control over things like margins (now also settable in MSS), etc.

 *  There is a difference in image types handled. iText supports JPEG, JPEG2000, GIF, PNG, BMP, WMF, TIFF, CCITT and JBIG2 images.
 I can't find a clear list of image types supported by PDFBox (which in general is bady documented, I had to use Stack Exchange a lot!), but from MarkdownDoc:s perspective those image types supported by AWT are supported.
 The image types supported by PDFBox, not using AWT, like TIFF are not supported since that API only allows loading images from disk!
 This works badly together with URLs.
 Yes, it would be possible to download an image to disk first, then pass it to the API, and then delete it locally or cache it for later reuse.
 But I decided agains that now.

 *  The "hr" MSS value for headings have been renamed "underlined", which is by far more clear.
 This has nothing to do with anything else, just a decision I made since other things have been changed, why not fix this also.
 I also added an "underline_offset" to set how many points below the text to draw the underline.

-The reason for this change is that I discovered that iText is using a GPL license!!
-Now you might think, "What the heck is he talking about, the GPL license text have been included in the docs all the time!".
-Well, that information is generated automatically by another of my tools: CodeLicenseManager.
-It finds all licence information in pom:s and include license texts.
-I haven't looked that closely at what licenses are included.
-Obvioulsy I should have.
-It however hit me this summer and I decided to go looking for antother Java PDF library, and found Apache PDFBox.
-PDFBox is of course under the very sensible "Apache Software License 2.0", the same license I'm releasing MarkdownDoc under.
-I suspect that the way the GPL is used today was not the intention of Mr Stallman.
-The GPL nowmore tends to make non free software look free, and that is exactly how iText is using it.

-Page size is no longer supplied as an option!
+*  Page size is no longer supplied as an option!
 This is now set in the MSS file used.
 Default is A4.
-Margins now defaults to what I can determine from googling is the default for A4: 2.5 cm.
+Margins now defaults to what I can determine from googling is the default for A4: 2.54 cm.
 These can also be set in MSS.

+*  I no longer use labels like "Author:" (on front page) or "Page" before page number, etc. I don't miss them, and it does not look strange without them IMHO.
+This also means the "label" settings for these texts are not needed.

 I added some features in MSS: